-However, it’s uncertain whether that will include any online wagering right now.
-Additionally, there’s no sure timetable yet for when the Deadwood casinos will actually start accepting wagers.
+However, there’s no sure timetable yet for when the Deadwood casinos will actually start accepting sports wagers.

 At least, for the time being — and even after Deadwood sportsbooks go live, it may still be more convenient to cross the state line into IA to place legal wagers here.
 IA online books may offer more competitive odds and promos as well.

 The only way to know is to go.
 After the sportsbook has verified your eligibility and you’ve funded your account, the sports betting world is your oyster, especially if you opt to bet online in Iowa.

 Some brick-and-mortar sportsbooks are in prime locations to welcome South Dakota bettors.
 From there, you can also play some other games if you like.
 Those locations are: